-A communications and engagement plan for undertaking a consultative procedure is included as Attachment 4 of this report.
+A communications and engagement plan for undertaking a consultative procedure is included as Attachment 3 of this report.

-Hearings are proposed to be during the week starting 29 May 2019.
-A separate report on arrangements for the hearings will be provided to the Te Kāuru Subcommittee at the meeting on 11 April 2019.
+A separate report on arrangements for the hearings will be provided to the Subcommittee at the meeting on 11 April 2019.

-Pending support and endorsement from the Greater Wellington Regional Council (GWRC) Environment Committee, Masterton District Council (MDC), Carterton District Council (CDC) and iwi partners, the intent is to run public consultation events on the proposed FMP from 23 March 2019 until 7 April 2019.
-The final date for receiving submissions will be 14 April 2019.
+Pending endorsement from the Subcommittee, the Greater Wellington Regional Council (GWRC) Environment Committee, Masterton District Council (MDC), Carterton District Council (CDC) and iwi partners, the intent is to start public consultation events on the proposed FMP from 23 March 2019.
 In view of the proposed FMP being available as an attachment to this report, we are advising the public that this document is available for feedback and submissions.